Last updated on May 20th, 2022 at 06:32 pm

 What is a DIY divorce/dissolution?

-In a DIY divorce/dissolution, the divorcing couple/couple dissolving a civil partnership takes it upon themselves to arrange the divorce/dissolution without resort to legal representation, which would take the form of a family solicitor.
+In DIY divorces, the divorcing couple/couple dissolving a civil partnership takes it upon themselves to arrange the divorce/dissolution without resort to legal representation, which would take the form of a family solicitor.

 In practice, it entails acquiring the proper divorce/dissolution paperwork, correctly filling out the relevant sections according to the decisions agreed by both parties, and returning the documents to the proper authorities, namely the courts, at the appropriate time.